First Name: Chris

-"I've worked in professional football for over 13 years now and I am always looking at ways to develop and improve the medical service we offer to achieve the ultimate goal of maximum player availability and performance."
+"I've worked in professional football for over 15 years now and I am always looking at ways to develop and improve the medical service we offer to achieve the ultimate goal of maximum player availability and performance.

 "My job is to manage the physiotherapy department to rehabilitate players with long-term injuries as quickly as possible while maintaining player availability in those with on-going chronic issues or niggles."

-Prior to his move to Liverpool, Chris graduated from the University of Bradford in 2000 and worked in the NHS and private practice before going on to work in the academies of both Manchester City and Leeds United.
+Prior to his move to Liverpool, Chris graduated from the University of Bradford in 2000 and worked in the NHS and Private Practice alongside work in the Academies of both Manchester City and Leeds United.

 In recent years he has continued his professional development with a Masters degree in Musculoskeletal Physiotherapy and is an Honorary Lecturer at the University of Liverpool.